 Feb.
-4, 1818 – Lawrence County, Ala. was created by the Alabama legislature and Melton’s Bluff was selected as the first county seat.
+4, 1818 – Lawrence County was created by the Alabama legislature and Melton’s Bluff was selected as the first county seat.

 Feb.
 4, 1847 - In Maryland, the first U.S. Telegraph Company was established.

 Feb.
-4, 1861 - Delegates from six states that had recently seceded from the Union meet in Montgomery to establish the Confederate States of America.
+4, 1861 - Delegates from six break-away U.S. states that had recently seceded from the Union met in Montgomery, Ala. to establish the Confederate States of America.
 Four days later this provisional Confederate Congress, comprising representatives of Alabama, Florida, Georgia, Louisiana, Mississippi, and South Carolina, organized the Confederacy with the adoption of a provisional constitution.

 Feb.
 4, 1865 – During the Civil War, a skirmish occurred at Ladd's House, Ala.